 Wearing sunglasses protects the eyes from the sun, which provides two benefits.
 Sunglasses help to reduce the risk of developing sun-related eye diseases like cataracts while also reducing wrinkles around the eye that result from squinting.

 Excessive sun exposure can cause cataracts, a clouding of the eye lens that creates vision problems.
 By wearing sunglasses, the eyes are effectively protected from the sun’s rays.

 The sun takes a serious toll on the eye over a long period of time.
-As runners who end up spending hours upon hours under the sun, it’s crucial we take care of our eyes by wearing sunglasses.
+As runners who end up spending hours under the sun, we must take care of our eyes by wearing sunglasses.

 Running in the sun also tends to make runners squint in an effort to protect their eyes from the bright light.
 It is involuntary and helps to reduce the amount of light our eyes take in at once.
 Over time, squinting leads to eye wrinkles.
 Nobody wants those.
 Wear your sunglasses to maintain your vision and good looks!